 Nate Counts, President

 Nate Counts is Vice President and Sr. Credit Officer with Mutual Federal, a Division of First Bank Richmond.
 He has a B.A. in Economics from Marietta College and is also a graduate of the Chamber of Commerce Leadership Program in both Piqua and Troy.
-Nate has over 20 years of experience in the financial services industry.
+Nate has over 24 years of experience in the financial services industry.
 He currently serves on the board of Health Partners Free Clinic.
 Nate resides in McCartyville with his three children, Abby, Allie and Sam.